jimididit/tiktok-bulk-video-dl/README.md

 ## Step 3

 Upload tt_video_data.csv to Google Sheets.
-Select the column containing the video urls and copy to clipboard.
+You should see a column containing the all of video urls (should be column C).
+Click on the first url, scroll to the end of the list, then click on the very last url while holding Shift, it will select all urls.
+Use Ctrl+C to copy all urls.

 ## Step 4